davi2206/davi2206.github.io/z_plan.md

     - Wave Function Collapse:
         - Sudoku
         - image gen
+- Bubbles in the system: Bugs that disappear as soon as we touch them, never to be seen again.
+We can't know what caused them, if they will come back, if they are bad or not, and we can't trace them.
 - Hacked

 Writing: Books, process, thoughts, struggles,
-- "Everyone says they would write a book, if they had the time": 30 SS: The process, the writing, the selection of stories, the design, the publishing, the lot...
+- 30 SS 2: The process, the writing, the selection of stories, the design, the publishing, the lot...
-    - Link to it from November Project
+    - Write when you have the stories, and make it more about the process, from folder of docx files to printed book
 - 1000 words I had in my pocket
 - Crafting of glass pearls
 - Hells